 Holy shit, I am getting all the false data, how to stop Google Analytics to track my own visits?

-This is something which we all realize at some point of time.
+This is something that we all realize at some point in time.

 But, are those stats accurate?
 Does Google Analytics include my own visits?
 If yes, That means that data is incorrect, hence you are working to improve your website with the wrong numbers.